syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* By default, positive numbers with decimal portions are rounded down to the nearest integer.
-For example, 6.3 is rounded down to 6, using the default significance (1).
+* By default, positive numbers are rounded down to the nearest integer (e.g., 6.3 becomes 6).

-* By default, negative numbers with decimal portions are rounded away from 0 to the nearest integer.
-For example, -6.7 is rounded to -7.
+* Negative numbers are rounded away from zero unless the mode argument is used (e.g., -6.7 becomes -7, but with mode set to -1, -6.3 becomes -6).

-* By using 0 or a negative number as the mode argument, you can change the direction of the rounding for negative numbers.
-For example, rounding -6.3 with a significance of 1 and a mode of -1 rounds toward 0, to -6.

-* The significance argument rounds the number down to the nearest integer that is a multiple of the significance specified.
-The exception is where the number to be rounded is an integer.
-For example, for a significance of 3, the number is rounded down to the next integer that is a multiple of 3.
+* The significance argument defines the multiple to which the number is rounded down.
+For example, rounding 7.5 with a significance of 3 results in 6.

-* If number divided by a significance of 2 or greater results in a remainder, the result is rounded down.
+* If number divided by significance has a remainder, the result is rounded down.

 ## FLOOR.PRECISE

-The `FLOOR.PRECISE` function returns a number that is rounded down to the nearest integer or to the nearest multiple of significance.
-Regardless of the sign of the number, the number is rounded down.
-However, if the number or the significance is zero, zero is returned.
+The `FLOOR.PRECISE` function rounds a number down to the nearest integer or a specified multiple of significance, regardless of the sign.